luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

       method produce()
         .out "return"
-        if .expr
-          .expr.produceType='any'
-          .out ' ',.expr
+        if .expr, .out ' ',.expr

 ### Append to class Grammar.FunctionCall ###

       method produce()

-        .varRef.produce()
+        var options=
+            validations:[]

+        var result = .varRef.calcReference(options)

+        // assert not null or undefined before calling
+        //for each validation in options.validations
+        //    .out validation,NL

+        // out function call
+        .out result

-        if .varRef.executes, return #if varRef already executes, nothing more to do .out "()" #add (), so JS executes the function call
+        //if .varRef.executes, return #if varRef already executes, nothing more to do
+        //.out "()" #add (), so JS executes the function call

 ### append to class Grammar.Operand ###